How Do I…?

 What do I do if I fall ill before a final exam?

 If you feel too ill to take an exam, you must report to University Health Services prior to the scheduled exam time and call the deputy registrar at 609-258-7242.
 The deputy registrar will consult with the health services staff in order to determine if you are able to take an exam at the scheduled time.
 If an exam is approved for postponement, the deputy registrar will arrange for you to take the same exam within a 24-hour period of the scheduled time.
-If you need to postpone a final exam for more than 24 hours due to illness, you may apply to your dean or director of studies for authorization for a long-term postponement.
+If you need to postpone a final exam for more than 24 hours due to illness, you may apply to your dean or assistant dean for authorization for a long-term postponement.
 In such cases, the deputy registrar will administer a make-up exam at the beginning of the following term.

 What do I do if I get sick during a final exam?

 Exams that have been completed cannot be retroactively annulled due to illness.
 This means that if you begin a scheduled final exam, you will — except in the rarest of circumstances — be held accountable for taking the exam and will be assigned a grade based on the work completed on it.
-If your condition is so serious that it requires urgent medical attention and continuing the exam is not an option, then you must report immediately to University Health Services and notify the deputy registrar, as well as your residential college dean or director of studies.
+If your condition is so serious that it requires urgent medical attention and continuing the exam is not an option, then you must report immediately to University Health Services and notify the deputy registrar, as well as your residential college dean or assistant dean.

 What do I do if I have more than one final exam scheduled on the same day?